interlock-network/interlock-models/docs/mads/3-next-evolution.md

 For example, if we have a contradiction-rate of 20%, every _fifth_ page the user visits is going to -- annoyingly -- get flagged incorrectly, forcing them to intervene and get annoyed.
-In the model, if there is a 20% contradiciton-rate, we lose 20% of users for in that week.
+In the model, if there is a 20% contradiction-rate, we lose 20% of users for in that week.
 This is catastrophic, so we don't model higher contradiction rates.
 In general, if the contradiction rate is between 1% and 5%, only 1% of users get lost.
 If between 5% and 10%, only 2%.
 If between 10% and 15%, only 5%.
 If between 15% and 20%,